openstreetmap/stateofthemap-2019/calls/general.md

 <h3 id="track-experiences" class="trackicon">User Experiences</h3>
 This track is all about the usage of OSM.
 Examples are usage in administration and government or public transport.
 This includes the humanitarian and scientific context as well.
 Please see the annotations below concerning the HOT Summit and the academic track.

-In the two days preceding SotM, HOT Summit will be held in the same location.
+In the two days preceding the State of the Map, the [HOT Summit](https://summit2019.hotosm.org/) will be held in the same location.

-* If you intend to submit a talk with an essentially humanitarian topic, it could be more suitable for the [HOT Summit](https://summit2019.hotosm.org/).
-If your talk addresses mainly humanitarian visitors then you should submit it for the HOT Summit.
+* If you intend to submit a talk with an essentially humanitarian topic, it could be more suitable for the HOT Summit.
+If your talk addresses mainly humanitarian visitors then you should submit it to the HOT Summit.
-* If your talk transcends the humanitarian aspect then it could also be interesting for the non-humanitarian audience and fit well to SotM.
+* If your talk transcends the humanitarian aspect then it could also be interesting for the non-humanitarian audience and fit well into SotM.

 If you are not sure where to submit your talk, please do not submit your talk to both conferences.
 Instead, please get in touch with the program committees ([program-sotm@openstreetmap.org](mailto:program-sotm@openstreetmap.org) and [summit@hotosm.org](summit@hotosm.org)) beforehand.

-(The call for participation of HOT Summit has not opened yet.)
+(The call for participation of the HOT Summit has not opened yet.)

 SotM also has an academic track with its own Call for Abstracts which is dedicated to scientific applications of OSM.
 Please follow the link to the Call for Abstracts of the academic track if you are willing to propose a contribution for this track.
-The academic track uses the same submission system, but it has different requirements which are outlined in the [academic call for abstracts]({{site.baseurl}}/calls/academic/).
+The academic track uses the same submission system, but it has different requirements which are outlined in the [call for academic abstracts]({{site.baseurl}}/calls/academic/).

 <h2 id="submission">Submission Types</h2>
 We provide the following submission types: